IyanTRICKSTER/Laravel-multiAuth/README.md

 # Laravel-multiAuth
-This is the laravel multi auth template ( with multi tables, admin and user.
+This is the laravel multi table auth, i edited the laravel/ui, adding custom routes,model,and controller for admin login ( this has table admin and user.
 Which have different login page )